imxande/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+- The biggest difference between .forEach and .map is that with forEach does not return anything while .map creates the array and returns the values inside the new created array.

 2. What is the difference between a function and a method?
+- I think that the big difference is while methods are also functions, methods are included in objects.

 3. What is closure?
+- Closure gives you access to an outer function’s scope from an inner function.

 4. Describe the four rules of the 'this' keyword.
+-  Global binding.
+"This", refers to the global object (In the global context)
+-  Implicit binding.
+"This", refers to the object when dot notation is use to invoke a function.
+-  New binding.
+When we use a constructor function "This" will refer to the specific moment of the object that is created and return by the constructor.
+-  Explicit binding.
+When call or apply method is used.

 5. Why do we need super() in an extended class?
+- In order to access the parent constructor.

 ## Project Set up